-The Datastead Multipurpose Encoder is a DirectShow Multiplexer/Sink filter able to compress or encode audio/video streams through a LGPL build of FFmpeg.
-This LGPL build of FFmpeg is included in the package and installed with the filter.
+The Datastead Multipurpose Encoder is a DirectShow multiplexer that behaves as a sink filter, able to encode audio/video streams through the command line of the LGPL build of FFmpeg included.

 It can encode in H264 through the OpenH264 codec, and supports hardware encoding through DXVA, Intel QuickSync or NVidia CUVID.

-With this filter is is possible to encode the audio/video streams to various file containers (e.g. MP4) or to send them to live media servers (e.g. a Wowza Media Server).
+With this filter is is possible to encode the audio/video streams to various file containers (e.g. MP4) or to push them to Wowza or other media servers.

 This filter is natively supported by our TVideoGrabber SDK, allowing to record real time sources like webcams, HD PCIe cards or IP cameras.